What is The Dark Side of Entrepreneurship?

 Now, those were the days when leaving a job in an IT Company was an unforgivable crime that could ever be committed by a person coming from a middle-class family.

-You become a Pariah who people would praise for his bravery on your face, but deep down, they all mock you.
-They would talk and snigger behind your back.
+You become a Pariah who people would praise for his bravery on the face, but deep down, they all mocked the idiot .

 How Naïve Could You Be To Leave A Job in An IT Company?